AntoineROYERB/DevOps/TP3/README.md

  - `networks`: This option allows you to connect the container to one or more Docker networks.
 In this case, it connects the container to the "app-network."

-These options collectively define how the Docker container is created and run within your Docker environment.
-The `docker_container` module in Ansible utilizes these options to manage Docker containers on your host.